WELCOME to the “Hermon A. MacNeil” — Virtual Gallery & Museum !

 WHAT YOU FIND HERE.

-Nearby or far away, there is no ONE place to go and appreciate this wide range of art pieces.
-Located in cities from east to west coast, found indoors and out, public and hidden, these creations point us toward the history and values in which our lives as Americans have taken root.
+Here is ONE place to go to see sculpture of Hermon A. MacNeil & his students.
+Located in cities from east to west coast, found indoors and out, public and private, these creations point us toward the history and values that root Americans.

-1. Take digital photos of the entire work from several angles, including the surroundings.
+1. Take digital photos of the work from all angles, including setting.

-2. Take close up photos of details that capture your imagination.
+2. Take close up photos of details that you like

-3. Look for MacNeil's signature, often on bronze works.
+3. Look for MacNeil’s signature.
 Photograph it too!
 See examples above.

-4. Please, include a photo of yourself and/or those with you standing beside the work.
+4. Please, include a photo of you & others beside the work.

-5. Add your comments or a blog of your adventure.
-It adds personal interest for viewers.
+5. Tell your story of adventure.
+It adds personal interest.